-The Greener JC Student Internship Program will provide opportunities for Jersey City students to gain valuable knowledge, experience, and mentorship in the fields of environmental science, sustainability, and biology.
+This summer, in collaboration with Jersey City Recreation and Youth Development, Greener JC hosted a six week internship program that provided opportunities for 21 Jersey City students to gain valuable knowledge, experience, and mentorship in the fields of environmental science, sustainability, and biology.

-Students will compare at least two areas/parks and document, identify, and record species found while contributing data to JC BioBlitz iNaturalist account to better understand the biodiversity here in Jersey City.
+Students compared at least two areas/parks and document, identify, and record species found while contributing data to JC BioBlitz iNaturalist account to better understand the biodiversity here in Jersey City.

-Students will conduct a survey of the bird diversity in Liberty State Park’s Caven Point.
+Students conducted surveys of the bird diversity in Liberty State Park’s Caven Point.
 Caven Point is particularly important for migratory birds, and given the ecological sensitivity of this ecosystem, access on the interior boardwalk and natural beach are closed between April and October in order to protect nesting habitat for seasonal birds.
 Greener JC has received approval from the NJDEP to access Caven Point for this project.

-Students will support the development and updating of Greener JC educational and outreach materials.
-Student interns may create social media campaigns, videos, blogs, interviews, and website content.
+Students supported the development and updating of Greener JC educational and outreach materials.
+Student interns created social media campaigns, videos, blogs, interviews, and website content.

-Students will compare the diversity and abundance of bees and butterflies in a plot of land with high abundance of pollinator habitat versus a low abundance of pollinator habitat.
-Greener JC will partner with a local Jersey City parks such as Canco Park Conservancy.
+Students compared the diversity and abundance of bees and butterflies in a plot of land with high abundance of pollinator habitat versus a low abundance of pollinator habitat.
+Greener JC partnered with local Jersey City parks such as Canco Park Conservancy.

 In partnership with Mayor Fulop’s Covid Relief Fund, Greener JC was awarded almost $10,000 to fund the Summer Student Internship Program.

 Through a generous grant, the Audubon funded over $2,000 to support student birders in Jersey City.